Tres Leches Rice Pudding

 1.

 Combine all ingredients in heavy bottomed pot, reserving about 1 cup dairy milk to add later on if needed while the pudding cooks.
 Add the scraped vanilla bean seeds, as well as the vanilla pod to the pot, to ensure every bit of goodness gets extracted from the pod.
-Cook over low heat, uncovered, stirring frequently for about 30 minutes.
+Cook over low heat, uncovered, stirring every 5 minutes or so, for about 30 minutes.

 2.